nvriese1/nvriese1/README.md

 ### Hi there 👋

-I'm Noah Vriese, currently working as a Data Scientist in the field of enterprise vision and generative AI/ML product development in Portland, OR.
+I'm Noah Vriese, currently working as a Senior Data Scientist in the field of enterprise vision and generative AI/ML product development in Portland, OR.

 - 💬 Ask me about:
   - _Vision models @ the edge, ETL pipelines, microservice design patterns_